christopherbantle/ec2_management/README.md

 # EC2 Management Script

-A script to manage EC2 instances, in particular, start/stop an instance, update the instance's SG ingress rules with your IP, and get the instance's state.
+A script to manage EC2 instances, in particular, to start/stop an instance, update the instance's SG ingress rules with your IP, and get the instance's state.

 ## Configuration File